Sockemboffer/NPR2Spotify/README.md

 ----------------------------------------------------------------------------------------------------

 ## Problem
 Would take a long time (*like, 95ish days non-stop for one person*) to go verify and create playlists for NPR's Morning and Weekend Edition interludes.
-While this little project took me a year-ish to complete, I was able to learn some more about programming and Python.
+While this little project took near 2 years to complete, I was able to learn some more about programming and Python.

 One of my first programming projects.
 I'm new to GitHub and Python.